You are here: Home > Products > Network Monitor (Pro) > User Manual > How the Application Works

 Distributed Monitoring

-The Monitoring Application supports distributed monitoring.
-It means that you can install as many Monitoring Services as you like on different hosts, and each Monitoring Service can use a different set of checks.
+The 10-Strike Network Monitor Pro application supports distributed monitoring.
+It means that you can install as many Monitoring Services (servers) as you like on different hosts, and each Monitoring Service can use a different set of checks.
 This way, you can dramatically reduce the load on the Monitoring Server and make the system much more reliable.
 Even if one server fails, the others will continue running like nothing happened.

 In addition to reliability enhancement, distributed monitoring allows you to do centralized checks of multiple remote networks and collect all statistics in one database.
 You only need to install the Monitoring Service on each remote network server and configure the database connection for that server (using two TCP ports, 3050 and 3051).